With its milder climate, being on the South West Coast of England, Swanage is a year-round destination.

 - Lulworth – Lulworth Cove and Estate will be less busy now than in summer, but no less spectacular

 - Old Harry Rocks – Look out for an array of coastal wildflowers on the walk to Old Harry Rocks.
-Pick a mild day and sit and soak up the incredible views
+Pick a mild day to sit and soak up the incredible views

 Spring events include